 classic FrACT

-This image of classic FrACT shows the app’s main screen after downloading the stand-alone version and starting it.
-Flash is not needed.
+This image of “classic FrACT” shows the app’s main screen when running the downloaded stand-alone version.

 Do not use this for new projects.